aquasecurity/kube-bench/README.md

 If no targets are specified, `kube-bench` will determine the appropriate targets based on the CIS Benchmark version.

-`controls` for the various versions of CIS Benchmark can be found in directories with same name as the CIS Benchmark versions under `cfg/`, for example `cfg/cis-1.5`.
+`controls` for the various versions of CIS Benchmark can be found in directories with same name as the CIS Benchmark versions under `cfg/`, for example, `cfg/cis-1.5`.

 **Note:**  **`It is an error to specify both --version and --benchmark flags together`**